Categories

 There are a few situations where you wouldn’t use your overlocker.
 Or at least, not immediately.

-Also for inserting set-in sleeves, a conventional machine will give more control if you’re inexperienced with an overlocker.
+• Inserting set-in sleeves: A conventional machine will give more control if you’re inexperienced with an overlocker.
 However, you can sew raglan sleeves easily with an overlocker.

 How do I know what seam allowance to use?